openresty/lua-resty-memcached/README.markdown

 The `flags` parameter is optional, defaults to `0`.

 In case of success, returns `1`.
 In case of errors, returns `nil` with a string describing the error.

+get
+---
+`syntax: value, flags, err = memc:get(key)`

+Get a single entry in the memcached server via a key.

+If the entry is found and no error happens, value and flags will be returned accordingly.

+In case of errors or entry absence, `nil` values will be turned for `value` and `flags` and a 3rd (string) value will also be returned for describing the error.